 People come to me if they have identified a specific issue they want to change, or if they have a general sense that something is wrong or different.
-This could be due to a recent experience, or an ongoing issue relating to something that has happened in the past but still affecting them now.

 Starting therapy can be a difficult step to take and people come to therapy when the time is right for them.